icons8/lunacy-docs/docs/release-notes/index.md

 Also, we revised the order of tools on the toolbar.

-The demo below presents these and some other changes introduced in v.6.1
+The video below presents these and some other changes introduced in v.6.1

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/Lunacy61ph.png" height="auto"><source src="/public/Lunacy61.mp4" type="video/mp4"></video>